Mehdi Ben Barka: Exile and global political significance

 When he was exiled in 1963, Ben Barka became a "traveling salesman of the revolution" according to the historian Jean Lacouture.
 He left initially for Algiers, where he met Che Guevara, Amílcar Cabral and Malcolm X. From there, he went to Cairo, Rome, Geneva and Havana, trying to unite the revolutionary movements of the Third World for the Tricontinental Conference meeting that was to be held in January 1966 in Havana.
 In a press conference, he claimed "the two currents of the world revolution will be represented there: the current [that] emerged with the October Revolution and that of the national liberation revolution".

 As the leader of the Tricontinental Conference, Ben Barka was a major figure in the Third World movement and supported revolutionary anti-colonial action in various states; this provoked the anger of the United States and France.
 Just before his disappearance, he was preparing the first meeting of the Tricontinental, scheduled to take place in Havana.
 The OSPAAAL (Spanish for "Organization for Solidarity with the People of Africa, Asia and Latin America") was founded on that occasion.

 Chairing the preparatory commission, he defined the objectives; assistance with the movements of liberation, support for Cuba during its subjection to the United States embargo, the liquidation of foreign military bases and apartheid in South Africa.
 For the historian René Galissot, "The underlying reason for the removal and assassination of Ben Barka is to be found in this revolutionary impetus of Tricontinentale."

 Views

+He supported various collective solidarity movements, including Maghrebi union, secular pan-Arabism, pan-Africanism, third-worldism, anti-imperialism, and the non-Aligned Movement.
+In the 1960s, he served the Organization of Solidarity with the People of Asia, Africa and Latin America, attended the All-African Peoples' Conference, and served as chairman of the preparatory committee for the Tricontinental Conference.

 On Berbers

 Mehdi Ben Barka saw the "Berber problem" as a remnant of colonial cultural policy.
-In his eyes, a Berber was simply a man who never went to school.
+Aboulkacem al-Khatir has written that Ben Barka once told a reporter, "Le Berbère est simplement un homme qui n'est pas allé a l'école [A Berber is simply a man who hasn't gone to school]".